 * Created 2 tutorial video clips.
 We will add more.
 (Feb.
 2014)

 Click the Products tab and navigate to the end of the page.

 * Created the Hands-on kit to make website user-interactive (Jan.
 2014)

 Click the Gallery tab and scroll down to the end to review the 3D objects that we created.

 * We just digitally signed our scanner software drivers (Dec.
 2013)

 Click the Downloads tab and find the Signed Drivers Section.

 * We did R&D on 3D Printer / some customers asked for it (Dec.
 2013)

-AOMS® stands for 'Automated Orthotic Manufacturing System', designed, made and integraded by Sharp Shape.
-Click 'Gallery' tab to view more.
+AOMS stands for "Automated Orthotic Manufacturing System," and is designed, made and integraded by Sharp Shape.
+AOMS® is a registered trademark of Sharp Shape.

 * Celebrating 20 years of making a difference (Jan.
 2013)